Stella Ndabeni-Abrahams: Nasrec conference

 Formerly viewed as a political ally of President Zuma, in 2017 Ndabeni-Abrahams became a prominent supporter of Deputy President Cyril Ramaphosa, who was elected as ANC president at the party's 54th National Conference in December 2017.
 According to Mondli Makhanya, she was perceived as "a key cog in the Ramaphosa machinery" and impressed Ramaphosa personally.
 Ramaphosa retained her as deputy minister when he took office as President of South Africa in February 2018.

 Yekani allegation

-An East London-based businessman, Siphiwe Cele, later claimed that, in April 2018, Ndabeni-Abrahams's husband had attempted to buy a controlling R1-billion stake in his electronics manufacturing company, Yekeni Manufacturing.
-Cele alleged that his refusal to accept the offer, which was proffered while Ndabeni-Abrahams was deputy minister, had ultimately led his company into liquidation, because the Eastern Cape Government had subsequently declined to offer financial assistance to Yekeni.
+An East London-based businessman, Siphiwe Cele, later claimed that, in April 2018, Ndabeni-Abrahams's husband had attempted to buy a controlling R1-billion stake in his electronics manufacturing company, Yekani Manufacturing.
+Cele alleged that his refusal to accept the offer, which was proffered while Ndabeni-Abrahams was deputy minister, had ultimately led his company into liquidation, because the Eastern Cape Government had subsequently declined to offer financial assistance to Yekani.
 His allegations were published in the Sunday Times in January 2020, after Ndabeni-Abrahams had been promoted to the cabinet.

 In response, Ndabeni-Abrahams's spokesperson said that it was "disingenuous to blame the minister's husband for the challenges faced by Yekani".
 Yekani later distanced itself from the report, saying that it took "full responsibility" for its difficulties and did not blame Ndabeni-Abrahams and her husband.